Skip to content

 --use-ethereum

 Use the Ethereum chain profile to interact with the Autonolas Protocol registry contracts.
-This option requires that you define the following environment variable:

 --use-custom-chain